axibase/atsd/administration/ssl-lets-encrypt.md

 ATSD accepts the files, validates the certificates and automatically reloads the SSL context without restarting the database itself.

-The server responds with an HTTP `200 OK` status code if the installation is successful.
+The server responds with an HTTP `2xx` status code if the installation is successful.

 ## Renew Certificate